No Products in the Cart

 You can carry these mini suns around to cheer you up, even in a gloomy winter season.
 But remember, there is no alternative to natural sunlight.
 So soak it all while the sun shines.

-That's why you need to be extra cautious in summer.
+That's why you need to be extra cautious in the summer.
 Especially when you are hanging out by a pool or a beach, make sure that you have placed yourself in the shade.
 If you are wearing hats, make sure they are the wide-brimmed ones.
 If possible, limit your direct exposure during the peak temperature, which could be between 10 am and 4 pm.
 Usually, UV rays are in full force in the middle of the day, so you have to take care of your eyes as well.
 Keep UV or polarized sunglasses handy.
 The most important part of this safety pack is your sunscreen.

 This is one question that every person who is outdoors should ask.
 But it also depends on the location and your skin type.
 The major concern from sunbathing is the risk of exposing oneself to UV rays.

 Because this is the best form of sunlight you get.
-When the light is golden, and birds are chirping, when you can feel the breeze in your hair; that is the time to get up and go out.
+When the light is golden and birds are chirping—when you can feel the breeze in your hair—that is the time to get up and go out.
 Morning sunlight could be the most magical thing we witness on this planet.
 This magnificent light has the ability to make our dark nights more meaningful.
 The warmth of the morning sun on your back reflects in the calmness of your sleep.

 Related blog posts: